MyPods and Boomsticks: Plot

-At the Mapple Store, Bart interrupts a video message from company founder Steve Mobbs and insults the company's user base.
+At the Mapple Store (A parody of Apple, Inc.), Bart interrupts a video message from company founder Steve Mobbs (a parody of Steve Jobs) and insults the company's user base.
 Fleeing from the Mapple customers, he runs into a Muslim boy from Jordan named Bashir and befriends him.
 Homer is impressed by Bashir's manners, but Lenny, Carl and Moe convince him that all Muslims are terrorists.
 He invites Bashir's family over to dinner in an attempt to expose them, but openly offends them, causing them to leave.

 Later that evening, while going to their home to apologize, Homer catches a glimpse of Bashir's father working with TNT in his garage.
 He goes home and has a nightmare featuring the Genie of Aladdin, who transforms the "decadent, Western society" into a stereotypical Islamic republic.
 Shaken by the dream, Homer eavesdrops on Bashir's father speaking about his work in building demolition, but misinterprets it and believes he is a suicide bomber.
 As soon as Bashir's father departs for work, Homer convinces the mother to invite him so he can apologize.
-He hacks into the family's laptop and discovers a diagram of demolition plans for the Springfield Mall.
+He uses the family's laptop and discovers a diagram of demolition plans for the Springfield Mall.

-Homer rushes to the mall to warn the shoppers and sees Bart standing near a detonator with Bashir and his father; he attempts to save the day by throwing the dynamite in the river.
-It actually turns out that the old mall was slated for destruction.
+Homer rushes to the mall to warn the shoppers (but tells Patty and Selma to stay put) and sees Bart standing near a detonator with Bashir and his father; he attempts to save the day by throwing the dynamite in the river.
+It actually turns out that the old mall was slated for destruction and he instead blows up a bridge that is used by the Duff Brewery.
 Realizing his mistake, Homer apologizes, and the Simpson family throws a "Pardon My Intolerance" party for Bashir's family.

 In a subplot, Lisa obtains a MyPod from Krusty the Clown at the Mapple Store.
 She becomes obsessed with the device and racks up a US$1,200 bill.
 She goes to Mapple's undersea headquarters and begs Steve Mobbs to consider a reduced payment plan.
 Mobbs offers Lisa a job at Mapple to help with her bill.
 Much to her chagrin, the job is standing on a street corner dressed as a MyPod, handing out Mapple pamphlets and telling people to "Think Differently".